aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

    happen automatically whenever you modify the asset, since the S3 key is based on a hash of the asset contents.

+## Development

+The custom resource is implemented in Python 3.6 in order to be able to leverage the AWS CLI for "aws sync".
+The code is under [`lambda/src`](./lambda/src) and unit tests are under [`lambda/test`](./lambda/test).

+This package requires Python 3.6 during build time in order to create the custom resource Lambda bundle and test it.
+It also relies on a few bash scripts, so might be tricky to build on Windows.

 ## Roadmap

  - [ ] Support "progressive" mode (no `--delete`) ([#953](https://github.com/awslabs/aws-cdk/issues/953))